OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ![Mac Image Eight ](../images/exomiser_tutorial_images/8_mac.jpg)

 Now, whenever you want to pull images make sure that Docker is running in the background.
-Otherwise you may get an error stating its not able to connect to the Docker deamon.
+Otherwise, you may get an error stating it's not able to connect to the Docker deamon.

 ## <a id="docker-windows"></a>Docker for Windows